Success Stories

 Challenge

-Ellie’s parents came to me when she was having a hard time with her focus due to her ADHD.
-Ellie was approaching kindergarten and her parents wanted her to have the tools to self-regulate.
+Ellie’s parents came to me when she was having a hard time with her focus and impulsive behaviors due to her ADHD.
+Ellie was approaching kindergarten, and her parents wanted her to have the tools to self-regulate.

 Solution

-Sensory Alignment Protocol - this service uses sound vibrations and guided meditation to regulate the nervous system.
+Sensory Alignment Protocol - this service uses sensory processing with sound, partner yoga, and mindfulness to regulate the nervous system.
+The Unyte Safe and Sound Protocol is implemented in the session.

 Results

-After 2 sessions Ellie was visibly calmer and more focused on individual tasks.
-Ellie’s parents left the sessions with tools to help themselves and Ellie regulate the nervous system so that they didn’t feel helpless and confused but empowered and in control of situations.
-This allowed for more positive interactions.
+After a few sessions, Ellie was visibly calmer and more focused on individual tasks.
+Ellie’s carers left the sessions with tools to help themselves and Ellie regulate the nervous system so that they felt more in control when engaged with Ellie during various situations and community events.
+This allowed for more positive interactions, which threatened family bonds.

 Challenge

-J.B’s parents reached out to me as they noticed he was struggling with feeling overwhelmed while around others due to his Autism Spectrum Disorder (ASD).
-After J.B’s evaluation, we determined he specifically struggled with sensory overload.
+J.B.’s parents reached out to me as they noticed he was struggling with feeling overwhelmed while around others and was experiencing social anxiety, which led to more social isolation and playing video games at home.
+After J.B.’s evaluation, we determined he specifically struggled with sensory overload.

 Solution